MicrosoftDocs/power-automate-docs/articles/ui-flows/overview-analytics.md

 # View UI flows analytics in the Power Platform admin center

 As an admin, you will need to view the overall status of automation that runs in your organization.
-There are two options to monitor the analytics for automation that's build with UI flows:
+There are two options to monitor the analytics for automation that's built with UI flows:

-1. In the Power Platform admin center
+1. The Power Platform admin center.
 1. The Center of Excellence (CoE) Starter Kit.

-## View analytics in the Power Platform admin center
+This article discusses the viewing UI flows analytics reports in the Power Platform admin center.

-## Prerequisites

-You must have the **environment admin** privilege to access the Power Platform admin center reports.

 The easiest option for an admin to view analytics for the UI flows in their organization is to visit Power Platform admin center (PPAC).
 In the PPAC by default, you will find the following three reports: